maratai/craftery/fiber_arts/fiber_arts_readings.md

 - Candace Crockett. *Card Weaving*.
 - Russell E. Groff. *Card Weaving or Tablet Weaving*.
 A delightful instructional booklet of about 50 pages.
 - Shelagh Lewins.
 [The Ancient Craft of Tablet Weaving: Getting Started](https://www.shelaghlewins.com/tablet_weaving/TW01/TW01.htm) (online).
 A terrific overview and how-to for beginners.
-- Heather Torgenrud. *PIck-Up Bandweaving Designs: 288 Charts foir 13 Pattern Ends and Techniques for Arranging Color*.
+- Heather Torgenrud. *Pick-Up Bandweaving Designs: 288 Charts foir 13 Pattern Ends and Techniques for Arranging Color*.
+- Claudia Wollny. *Tablets at Work*, *Twill 1+1*, and *The Wonderful World of the Tablet-Woven Stole and Maniple of St. Donat, Arlon*, [available](https://www.claudia-wollny-edition.com/en/) in sumptuous bilingual (German/English) editions.
+I'm looking forward to diving in!

 ## Weaving: Multishaft Looms
 - Betty Briand. *The Art of Weaving: Master the Techniques, Understand the Weave Structures, Create Your Own Designs*.
 This is the single "modern"/recent introductory book for multishaft weaving that I've found the most useful as a reference.